 In This Article

-Everyone would love to get rid of hair one place or another and say goodbye for all eternity, never wanting to think about it again.
+It seems like everyone would love to get rid of hair one place or another and say goodbye for all eternity, never wanting to think about it again.
 You might be wondering if permanent hair removal can be achieved with a certain method or machine.
-Here's the fact: There is no 100-percent guaranteed permanent hair removal method.
+Here's the unfortunate, and maybe stunning, fact: There is no 100-percent guaranteed permanent hair removal method.

 That said, there are hair removal options that are better than others for permanency.
 The Food and Drug Administration considers electrolysis a permanent hair removal method because it has the best overall results.
 This means electrolysis can get rid of hair for long periods of time or even a lifetime.
 Electrolysis is the only method the FDA and the American Medical Association approve as permanent.